ivanstepanovftw/go-shadowsocks2/README.md

 # go-shadowsocks2

-A fresh implementation of Shadowsocks in Go.
+An implementation of Shadowsocks in Go.

 GoDoc at https://godoc.org/github.com/shadowsocks/go-shadowsocks2/